 In November 2018, Commander completed magnetic surveys and data compilation on the October Dome property.
 Magnetic susceptibility measurements were collected from historical core drilled on the property as an aid to interpret the ground magnetic survey that was previously undertaken.
 In October 2019, the Company completed ground magnetic surveys.
 However, the data was partially compromised due to equipment failure.
 In addition, two lines of soil sampling to the north of the existing grid encountered elevated gold and arsenic numbers that extend the anomaly 200 metres farther north.
-Additional geological mapping on the steep northern slopes was also completed.
+Additional geological mapping on the steep northern slopes was also completed and was continued in 2021.
 This data was incorporated into the project database and will be used in subsequent work programs.
-Key targets on the property focused area are gold-bearing magnetite skarns.
+Key targets on the property focused area are gold-bearing magnetite skarns associated with alkalic-style porphyry copper-gold systems.